alycoy/bazel-monorepo/README.md

-# Bazel monorepo for learning purpose of
+# Bazel monorepo for learning purposes of

 - Automate CI/CD and deployments
 - Use docker containers and images with bazel
 - Compile protobufs to several languages
-- Use multi languages applicaitons such as javascript, python, java and compiling them with bazel rules
+- Use multi-language applications such as javascript, python, and java and compile them with bazel rules
 - Create custom bazel rules